Major Depression Symptoms

 Other treatment options

-A cognitive behavioral therapist can also help an individual recognize and shift any maladaptive mechanisms they may be relying on to cope with depression.
-Other treatments, such as electroconvulsive therapy, may also be considered to treat severe depression cases.
-Finally, the care provider can evaluate a person’s symptoms to ensure that a diagnosis of depression—rather than illnesses that can sometimes manifest similarly, like bipolar disorder—is the most appropriate.
+Other treatments, such as electroconvulsive therapy, may also be considered to treat severe depression (major depressive disorder) cases.
+Electroconvulsive therapy (ECT) consists of electrical stimulation of a person’s brain while they are under the effects of anesthesia (which is typically carried out by a psychiatrist and an anesthesiologist.
+Finally, mental health professionals can evaluate a person’s symptoms to ensure that a diagnosis of depression—rather than illnesses that can sometimes manifest similarly, like bipolar disorder—is the most appropriate.
+The diagnosis of a different or additional disorder may affect the treatment plan.

 Online therapy for depression

-Research suggests that online CBT may actually be more effective in treating depression than in-person CBT, so those who are unable to receive traditional in-office care can still seek effective treatment.
-With a virtual therapy platform like BetterHelp, you can get matched with a licensed therapist whom you can meet with via phone, video call, and/or in-app messaging to address the mental health challenges you may be facing.
+Research suggests that online CBT may actually be more effective in treating depression than in-person CBT, so those who are unable to receive traditional in-office care can still seek effective treatment Online therapy may also help with any comorbid mental health conditions, such as substance use disorder.

 Takeaway

+Depression is thought to be caused by a combination of genetics/family history, medical history, life experiences, and an imbalance of brain chemicals.
 Major depressive disorder is a serious mental illness, but effective treatment is available.
-If you’ve noticed some or all of the five common major depressive symptoms outlined above in yourself or a loved one, you might consider meeting with a healthcare provider for evaluation and treatment options.
+If you’ve noticed some or all of the five common major depressive symptoms outlined above in yourself or a loved one, it may help to find a doctor to discuss treatment options.
+You might also consider meeting with a licensed therapist, whether in person or online.
+Take the first step toward getting support with depression and reach out to BetterHelp today.

 Depression is treatable, and you're not alone